-A lot of people don’t do this but I can’t resist buying pretty gift bags when I am looking at the wrapping section, because they are just pretty and finish the present off (plus it makes it so easier to store all the gifts after you have wrapped them!).
+A lot of people don’t do this but I can’t resist buying pretty gift bags when I am looking at the Christmas wrapping section, because they are just pretty and finish the present off (plus it makes it so easier to store all the gifts after you have wrapped them!).
 This year I have bought most of them from Wilko’s again, because they are good quality for a reasonable price.
 I love the green ones that say surprise on them!
 Seriously if you need anything to help you with wrapping then take a look in your local wilkos as they have so many good festive bits in recently and I would completely recommend them.
 I have also bought a few from Poundland which I really liked, so its worth looking in there for some as well.

 I didn’t know where to include writing cards as part of blogmas, so I thought to just include it as a little extra in this post even though I tend to do this on a separate night.
 I love the sentiment behind cards and keep EVERY card that I receive ever, so I always put in a little bit more effort into writing my own in case anyone else does the same.
 I write as many cards as I can, to friends family and I often send them too my teachers as well… so theres a fair few!
 It seems like a really daunting task but once you start getting into the swing of things you will speed up and get through them all, eventually!

-So theres my post on festive wrapping, its not the most informative post that I have ever written but I really wanted to share my wrapping style this year as I love seeing other peoples photos of their wrapped presents.
+So theres my post on Christmas wrapping, its not the most informative post that I have ever written but I really wanted to share my wrapping style this year as I love seeing other peoples photos of their wrapped presents.
 I love how everyone has a different style and colour scheme, so I hoped you liked seeing mine and it got you into the festive spirit a little bit more.
 Please send me photos of your wrapping!
 I would love to see how you have decorated your presents this year!